-The government has placed a statement of the Fair Work Act Casual Employees webpage, stating they are reviewing the information within the Fair Work Act for Casual Employment to make sure it has not changed because of the outcome in the WorkPac Pty Ltd Vs Rossato case and will be updating with a message soon.
+The government has placed a statement of the Fair Work Act Casual Employees webpage.
+This states they are reviewing the information within the Fair Work Act for Casual Employment to make sure it has not changed because of the outcome in the WorkPac Pty Ltd Vs Rossato case, and will be updating with a message regarding casual employee rights soon.

-What are your thoughts on this case?
-Are you in favour of supporting “permanent casuals” with the benefits of part time or full-time employees?
+What are your thoughts on this case in regard to casual employee rights changing?
+Are you in favour of supporting “permanent casuals” with the benefits of part-time or full-time employees?
 Or do you think this is a problem for businesses already paying the 24% loading in lieu of these entitlements?

 We would love to hear your thoughts.

 If you need any help with your staffing arrangements and your cashflow, Bishop Collins Chartered Accountants are Business Services specialists, and we can help you.